 If you’re not up for living in a communal environment, then Giralda Center also arranges stays in cozy appartments overlooking quaint plazas.
 One week of classes at Giralda from 9 a.m. to 1 p.m. plus extra activities, costs €175, and 2 weeks of class with shared accommodations costs €500.
 After class, practice your new grammar at Seville's many bars where scrumptious tapas are served free of charge with each beer ordered.
 Or take a guided tour of the lush gardens of the Alcazar in Spanish, and see how much you glean from the guide’s monologue.
 In the evenings, head to the cinema, and catch a flick in Spanish for extra listening practice.

 When people come to Spain to study, they are usually learning the language.
 However, if you already have some Español under your belt, then there are many other ways to learn about Spanish culture.
 Besides bull fighting, flamenco dance is probably the second thing people think of when they imagine the south of Spain.
-If you are blessed with rhythm, then consider signing up for a dance course at Academia de Baile Angeles Milla.
+If you are blessed with rhythm or love to play guitar, then consider signing up for a course at Escuela Carmen de las Cuevas in Grenada

 If you have two left feet, then maybe it’s best to head out of Seville, north, to Jerez de la Frontera.
 This former border town is known for two things: sherry wine and horses.
 In Jerez many ranches breed one of Spain’s most elegant horses, the Pura Raza Española, and apart from producing these beautiful steads, this area is also know for its many riding and dressage schools.
 More experienced riders can sign up for dressage classes with Centro Ecuestre 2002, located just a few miles outside of Jerez de la Frontera (€85 for two hours).
 The stables also have a Pony Club for kids who are just learning to ride.
 Pony Club is for 3 to 12 year old, who ride ponies not horses.
 A one month pass to the Pony Club is €45 for one class a week, four classes total.
 Private and intensive classes can be arranged.